 Is it wise to finance a big-ticket item with a 0% APR card?

 The simple answer to this question: it depends.
 Depending on your situation, a zero interest card can be a great way to meet your financial needs in 2019 without incurring expensive interest charges.
 If you’ve moved house and need to buy appliances for instances, a 0% APR card can make a lot of sense.

 However, there are times when using a zero interest card is not a great idea.
 For instance, if you don’t have the regular income to pay off what you spend then it’s unlikely you’ll pay off your balance within the zero-interest window.
 Or, if you charge unnecessary and unplanned expenses to your card.
-A zero interest card works best when you have a specific plan in mind.
+This type of card works best when you have a specific plan in mind.
 Maybe your washing machine broke and you need a new one, buying it on a card with a 12-month 0% interest-free offer means that you can spread the cost of the washing machine into manageable chunks and not pay any interest.
 Potentially saving you hundreds of dollars.
 If you buy the washing machine and then charge an unplanned and unnecessary vacation on the card, this means you have more to pay off and you could run the risk of carrying a balance on the card after the introductory period is over.

 It’s important to have a plan and keep what you owe down to a minimum.
 A 0% APR card isn’t free money, one day those interest charges will kick in and it’s important that you’re not carrying a balance when that happens.
 Used properly though, they are a great tool to help you fund large expenses throughout 2019 and save on interest payments.

 Pros and cons of zero interest cards

 - If you plan on buying a big-ticket item in 2019 and won’t be able to pay for it all at once, a zero interest offer can give you some breathing room to pay it off without accruing interest.